SteffenCzolbe/DeepSimRegistration/README.md

 ## Semantic similarity metrics for learned image registration

-Under review for MIDL 2021 (single-blind submission).
-Expands on the initial publication with the use auf autoencoders for unsupervised training of the feature extractor, a more detailed description of the work, and a expanded evaluation section.
+Under review for MIDL 2021 (single-blind review).
+Expands on the initial publication with the use auf autoencoders for unsupervised training of the feature extractor, an expanded evaluation section, and a more detailed description of the work.

 # Reproduce Experiments